 III.
 Reporting Responsibilities

 It is imperative that supervisors set the tone for the enforcement of this policy.
-Supervisory employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation are required to promptly report to the Title IX Officer or a Title IX Deputy Coordinator.
-Non-supervisory employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation involving students are required to promptly report to the Title IX Officer or a Title IX Deputy Coordinator.
-Any student who is aware of or who witnesses discrimination, harassment, sexual misconduct, or retaliation is encouraged to promptly report to the Title IX Officer or a Title IX Deputy Coordinator.
+Supervisory employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation are required to promptly report to the Title IX Officer or Title IX Deputy Coordinator.
+Non-supervisory employees who are aware of or witness discrimination, harassment, sexual misconduct, or retaliation involving students are required to promptly report to the Title IX Officer or Title IX Deputy Coordinator.
+Any student who is aware of or who witnesses discrimination, harassment, sexual misconduct, or retaliation is encouraged to promptly report to the Title IX Officer or Title IX Deputy Coordinator.
 Students who are employed by the University are considered non-supervisory employees for purposes of this policy while acting in the capacity of their University employment.

 All initial contacts will be treated with the maximum possible privacy: specific information on any complaint received by any party will be reported to the Title IX Officer, but, subject to the University’s obligation to investigate and redress violations, every reasonable effort will be made to maintain the privacy of those initiating a report or a complaint.
 In all cases, the University will give consideration to the complainant with respect to how the complaint is pursued but reserves the right, when necessary to protect the community, to investigate and pursue a resolution when an alleged victim chooses not to initiate or participate in a formal complaint.

-The Title IX Officer and Deputy Coordinators will also accept anonymous reports.
+The Title IX Officer and Deputy Coordinator will also accept anonymous reports.
 Anonymous reporting will fulfill employees' required reporting responsibilities.
 Nothing in this policy will infringe upon the rights of employees to engage in concerted activities as guaranteed by Iowa Code 20.8(3).

 Please note: This section addresses reporting obligations for members of our campus community who are made aware of potential violations of this policy.
 Methods for filing a complaint and the Complaint Resolution Process are detailed in Section IV.
-Additional resource-related information can be found in Section VIII and at uni.edu/safety.
+Additional resource-related information can be found in Section VIII and at safety.uni.edu.

 In addition, certain employees, known as Campus Security Authorities (CSA), have a legal obligation to file a report with the University Police concerning suspected criminal activity to meet the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act).
 Additional information is available at the Public Safety CSA website.

-A. Title IX Officer and Deputy Coordinators
+A. Title IX Officer and Deputy Coordinator

 University Title IX Officer: